ExUnitEx

 ## Installation

-by adding `ex_unit_ex` to your list of dependencies in `mix.exs`:
+Install by adding `ex_unit_ex` to your dependencies:

 ```elixir